Moving to Bali: A Guide for Expats’ Permanent Stay (Updated for 2026)

 How to Live in Bali Permanently

-• Social Visa: Allows up to 180 days stay, ideal for cultural or social visits.
+• Social Visa (Sosial Budaya): Valid for 180 days, ideal for cultural or family visits.

 Professional assistance from InvestinAsia can simplify your visa application process.